leeway64/TaiwanWeatherRetriever/README.md

 TaiwanWeatherRetriever is a REST API running as a Linux `systemd` service that gets the current weather for any region in Taiwan.

-As a bonus, TaiwanWeatherRetriever can also find the equivalent 民國 year for any year.
+As a bonus, TaiwanWeatherRetriever can also find the equivalent 民國 calendar year for any year.

 ## Installation